noelano/noelano.github.io/_posts/2016-10-04-email-map-r.markdown

 write.csv(file='ip_addresses.csv', x=dat1$X2)
 {% endhighlight %}

-A python script obtains addresses from this file by querying
+Another detour into python takes the ip addresses and returns the geolocations.

+### Creating the map
+\\
 Next step, start creating the map!
-First, we want to get a count on the occurrence of each location
+First, we want to get a count on the occurrence of each location and set up the map background with ggplot.

 {% highlight r %}
 counts <- count(locations)